Does Laser Hair Removal Hurt? Pain, Comfort, and What to Expect in 2026

 BackLowLess sensitive skin, though a large area to cover

-What drives the level of discomfort
+What Drives the Level of Discomfort

-What to expect during and after
+What to Expect During and After

 Should I take a painkiller before laser hair removal?
 Over-the-counter pain relievers like ibuprofen or acetaminophen taken about an hour before your session can reduce discomfort.
 Avoid aspirin, which can increase bruising.
-Always check with your licensed provider before using any medication before treatment.

 Does laser hurt more than waxing?
 Most people rate laser as less painful overall.
 Waxing involves a prolonged pulling sensation repeated across the area, while laser delivers brief, sharp pulses.
-Sensitive areas like the bikini line can feel similarly intense with either method, but the total experience is usually faster and considered more tolerable with laser.

 Can I ask my provider to stop mid-session?
 Absolutely.
 A good provider will check on your comfort throughout, adjust device settings, apply additional cooling, or pause the session if needed.
-Communicate openly with your technician about your comfort level during treatment.

 Advertisement